 In 1985 the Port Alberni Port Authority was granted a Head Lease from the Province of BC to provide oversight of the Alberni Inlet and surrounding Bays.
 In 2019, PAPA and the Province of BC negotiated a surrender of bays in the areas of the Alberni Inlet.
 These bays encompass the waters of Uchucklesit Inlet, Limestone Bay, Rainy Bay, Sunshine Bay, Useless Inlet, Fatty Basin, Congreve Bay and San Mateo Bay.
 There are 58 float cabins found in and around the bays of the Alberni Inlet.
 These float cabins were within the Port Authority’s jurisdiction, but have now reverted back under the umbrella of the Province of BC.
 There has been a moratorium on new float homes since the early 1980’s.

 PAPA is mandated under the Canada Marine Act to establish fair market values for all agreements between PAPA and our tenants.
-The Port Authority engaged Cunningham & Rivard Appraisals in 2015 to research appropriate land valuations for the four zones within the Port Authority’s jurisdiction.
-After many months of review, discussions with forestry companies and Lessees of the port, the following rates were applied on January 1, 2016.
-The 2015 valuation report is also on the web site.
+The Port Authority engaged Cunningham & Rivard Appraisals in 2020 to research appropriate land valuations for the four zones within the Port Authority’s jurisdiction.
+After many months of review, discussions with forestry companies and Lessees of the port, the following rates were applied on January 1, 2021.
+The 2015 and 2020 valuation reports are also on the web site.

 Bank of Canada CPI is added on the annual billing rate on January 1st of each year.

-The Port Authority will undergo another extensive land valuation review in 2020, with new lease rates to be applied January 2021.
-All leases and licence of occupation are completely net to the port, inclusive of legal and survey fees.
+The Port Authority will undergo another extensive land valuation review in 2025, with new lease rates to be applied January 2026.
+All leases and licence of occupation are completely net to the port.

 Our team of real estate professionals would be pleased to help you with your leasing enquiries.
 Please contact our Real Estate department through our web site or call 250-723-5312 ext.
 222 and provide the following information: